cosmos72/gomacro/README.md

-Building a Go interpreter that supports Lisp-like macros, allows to embed all these code-generation activities into regular Go source code, without the need for external tools (except for the intepreter itself).
+Building a Go interpreter that supports Lisp-like macros, allows to embed all these code-generation activities into regular Go source code, without the need for external programs (except for the intepreter itself).

 As a free bonus, we get support for Eval()